isomerpages/govtech-gobusiness/_browse-all-solutions-Building-Construction/Quantity-Surveying-and-Valuation.md

 Up to 70% for SMEs, N.A. for non-SMEs

-This solution is supported by by Building and Construction Authority (BCA).
+This solution is supported by Building and Construction Authority (BCA).

 ## Pre-Approved Solutions